Toby-byte/movie_db/readme.txt

 todo: pixar film ændres til dansk (done)

-todo: put the website on github pages
+todo: put the website on github pages (done)

 todo: mabye add search for mangler? if you do so just copy what i did on the other pages